JaledMC/Eduroam-Unican/README.md

 `}`

-Or copy the wpa_supplicant.conf of this repo there.
+Or copy the [wpa_supplicant.conf](https://github.com/JaledMC/Eduroam-Unican/blob/master/wpa_supplicant.conf) of this repo there.
 Change the identity with your proper email and password.

+PD: I can't use ssh with Unican Eduroam.
+Maybe it's not enabled.